Lawrenceville Pedestrian Accident Lawyer

 For example, determining negligence may involve showing that the pedestrian had the right of way, that the motorist was driving under the influence, and that the pedestrian sustained a directly-related concussion that requires compensation and care.

-To prove negligence, your Lawrenceville pedestrian accident lawyers will investigate the scene of the accident.
+To prove negligence in your personal injury claim, your Lawrenceville personal injury lawyers will investigate the scene of the accident.
 They will also examine all of the paperwork related to your case.
 These documents or pieces of evidence may include:

 • Police accident reports